A Systematic Survey of Blockchained Federated Learning: Foundations of BCFL

 \subsection{Architectures of BCFL}

-Before we design the BCFL model, a clear understanding of its architecture is necessary.
-No relevant studies have been conducted on the architecture of BCFL, in our paper, we will fill this gap.
-We group the architectures of BCFL into three categories: fully coupled BCFL, flexibly coupled BCFL and loosely coupled BCFL, based on different coupling.
+Before we design the BCFL model, a clear understanding of its architecture is necessary; however, no relevant studies have been conducted on the architecture of BCFL.
+In our paper, we will fill this gap.
+Inspired by \cite{hu2021blockchain}, we classify the architectures of BCFL into three categories based on different coupling: fully coupled BCFL, flexibly coupled BCFL and loosely coupled BCFL.